Sustaining Forests

 Field with trees and blue sky with clouds

 Approximately three-quarters of the wood used at our Ticonderoga mill is sourced in New York, with the remainder coming primarily from Vermont and New Hampshire.
-Nearly all the wood used at our Eastover mill comes from South Carolina and North Carolina.
+Nearly all of the wood used at our Eastover mill comes from South Carolina and North Carolina.